 An experienced CPA, Dan is a highly regarded expert in his field.
 Certified in valuation analysis and financial forensics, and accredited in business valuations, Dan often serves as an expert witness in civil and criminal litigation that involves business valuations, record review, and lost profit computations.

 Dan earned his bachelor’s degree in accounting from Michigan State University.
 He serves on the board of directors of the Sparrow Foundation, Capitol National Bank, and the Lansing Art Gallery.
 Dan has also been a participant in the Sparrow Foundation’s Dapper Dads’ challenge and has been featured in their annual calendar six years running.
-Last year alone, he raised $12,700 in less than two weeks for the foundation’s important work, and a total of almost $45,000 over five years.
+Last year alone, he raised over $15,000 in less than two weeks for the foundation’s important work, and over $60,000 total in the last six years.

 Kay Comstock co-founded Warmels Comstock, PLLC, with Dan Warmels in 1994 in East Lansing, Michigan.
 Her commitment to comprehensive client service is as strong as her attention to detail, making her an expert in forecasting and projections.

 At Warmels Comstock, she serves primarily as an auditor and leads the firm’s accounting and attestation services.
 She also reviews client financial statements, including compilations, reviews, and audits.
 Over the course of her career, Kay gained financial statement experience with a multitude of clients in a variety of industries.

 Kay received her bachelor’s degree in business from Michigan State University.
 She is also a Chartered Global Management Accountant (CGMA).
 She served on the boards of Lansing Regional Chamber of Commerce and the Arts Council of Greater Lansing.
 Kay and her husband live in East Lansing and have two daughters.